 November (check program webpage for precise deadlines)

-Grants sizes vary, the average is between $1-1.5M
+Grants sizes vary, the maximum is roughly $1M

 Strengthening all parts of the charitable sector and engaging citizens in building their communities.
 Projects that are new or represent significant strategic enhancements or expansion to existing programs or services.